Nafees10/pngtext/README.md

 This will write the number of bytes a png image can store to stdout.

 ### Specifying How Much Data to Store in Each Pixel
 pngtext allows you to specify how many bits are used from each pixel.
-The data is only stored in the bytes storing amount of green, blue, and alpha for each pixel.
-The byte storing red is not used to store data.
-For each of the bytes used, either 2, 4, or 8 bits can be used. the default is 2, as it affects the quality of the image the least.
+Each pixel has 4 bytes, and from each of those bytes, a specific number of bits will be used to store the data.
+This number of bits is referred to as "density" in pngtext.
+The higher it is, the lower image quality will get, but capacity will increase.
+It can either be 1, 2, 4, or 8.

 To specify how many bits are to be used, use the `--density` or `-d` option:
 `pngtext write -i i.png -o o.png -t someText -d 4`